kraftanmelding/portfolio_reporting/README.md

 # Portfolio Reporting Data Sync

-A simple tool to fetch data from Captiva Portal API and prepare it for PowerBI reporting.
+A simple tool to fetch data from Kaia Solutions Portal API and prepare it for PowerBI reporting.

 ## What Does This Do?

-This tool automatically downloads data from your Captiva Portal and saves it to a database file that PowerBI can read.
+This tool automatically downloads data from your Kaia Solutions Portal and saves it to a database file that PowerBI can read.
 It fetches:

 - 📊 **Companies** - Your company information
 - 🏭 **Power Plants** - All your power plant details